piercekyfy/AdvDB_CA1/Resources/README.md

 * A CouchDB instance running on 'localhost:5984'.
 * A dataset file named dataset\_phones.json in the same directory as this script.
 ## Execution
+Run from the same directory as dataset file

+> set-executionpolicy remotesigned

 > powershell.exe -executionpolicy unrestricted C:\\setup.ps1